 Sedartis seems to nod at me now.
 I find it disconcerting.
 And not in the least reassuring, not yet, not now.

-I detect a Biblical flavour now in his thoughts and it troubles me.
-But I allow myself to think it is better to be open minded and troubled than to close myself off in safety, security.
-Horses are given blinkers to wear so they don’t spook, but they are slaves to their riders.
+I detect a biblical flavour now in his thoughts and it troubles me.
+But I allow myself to think it is better to be open minded and troubled than to close myself off in safety, in this sense of security I know to be false.
+Horses are given blinkers to wear so they don’t spook, but they are slaves to their riders, and may still be butchered at last.
 That cannot be my purpose.
 My task, Sedartis reminds me daily now, is surely to open my eyes.
 To take it all in.
 To be part of it all.
 And if it scares me.
 And if it puzzles, troubles, disconcerts me.
-And if it inspires me, overwhelms me with awe and wonder.
-We are on such a potent cusp.
+And if it inspires me, overwhelms me with awe and with wonder.
+We are on so potent a cusp.

-Sedartis smiles at me in a way I recognise.
+Sedartis smiles at me in the way I now recognise.
 I like him for this, although (or because?) he provokes me: